Moxifloxacin injection is used to treat bacterial infections in many different parts of the body.

-- Moxifloxacin comes with an extra patient information sheet called a Medication Guide.
+Moxifloxacin tablets comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
-Read it again each time you get Moxifloxacin refilled.
+Read it again each time you get Moxifloxacin tablets refilled.

-- Take Moxifloxacin by mouth with or without food.
+Take Moxifloxacin tablets by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

-- Drink plenty of liquids while taking Moxifloxacin.
+Drink plenty of liquids while taking Moxifloxacin tablets.

-Do not take a product that has magnesium, aluminum, calcium, zinc, iron, or sucralfate in it within 8 hours before or 4 hours after you take Moxifloxacin.
+Do not take a product that has magnesium, aluminum, calcium, zinc, iron, or sucralfate in it within 8 hours before or 4 hours after you take Moxifloxacin tablets.
 Examples of these products include antacids, multivitamins, chewable/buffered didanosine, didanosine suspension, and quinapril.
-Check with your doctor or pharmacist if you have a question about whether you should separate Moxifloxacin from a certain food or product.
+Check with your doctor or pharmacist if you have a question about whether you should separate Moxifloxacin tablets from a certain food or product.

-- Take Moxifloxacin on a regular schedule to get the most benefit from it.
+Take Moxifloxacin tablets on a regular schedule to get the most benefit from it.

-- To clear up your infection completely, take Moxifloxacin for the full course of treatment.
+To clear up your infection completely, take Moxifloxacin tablets for the full course of treatment.
 Keep taking it even if you feel better in a few days.

-- If you miss a dose of Moxifloxacin, take it as soon as possible.
+If you miss a dose of Moxifloxacin tablets, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take more than 1 dose in the same day.

-Ask your health care provider any questions you may have about how to use Moxifloxacin.
+Ask your health care provider any questions you may have about how to use Moxifloxacin tablets.

 Uses of Moxifloxacin in details